1e55/puppeteer-scraping/README.md

 ## Try it for yourself

-To test this example, you will need NodeJS installed on your system.
+To test this example you will need NodeJS installed on your system.

  Clone repository
 ```